Skip to main content

 }

 Use isolated world by default.
-Use MAIN only when page-context access is required and account for extension API/runtime constraints.
+Use MAIN only when you need page-context access, and account for extension API/runtime constraints.

 Matching and execution guidance

 The browser still controls where a content script runs.
-Extension.js bundles the file, but the matching contract still comes from the manifest entry.
+Extension.js bundles the file, but the manifest entry still defines where and when the script runs.

 • Keep matches as narrow as the feature allows.